samsja/samsja.github.io/docs/blogs/terminal/time_to_upgrade_your_terminal_stack.md

 this blog post will be a list of tool I am using to replace common bash command.

-## startship
+## starship

-[startship](https://github.com/starship/starship) is an amazing ui tool.
+[starship](https://github.com/starship/starship) is an amazing ui tool.
 It just look goreous, extremly usefull, and using terminal without it feels like being naked in the street.

 ![starship](starship.png)